Eric-FR/F9P_RAWX_Logger/HARDWARE.md

 # HARDWARE

-This guide describes how to connect the Adafruit Feather M0 Adalogger to the SparkFun GPS-RTK2 board to create the F9P_RAWX_Logger
+This guide describes how to connect the Adafruit Feather M0 Adalogger to the SparkFun F9P and F9R boards to create a F9P_RAWX_Logger or a F9R_RAWX_Logger

 ## Adafruit Feather M0 Adalogger

 The [Adafruit Feather M0 Adalogger](https://www.adafruit.com/product/2796) is a versatile board equipped with a SAMD21G18A ARM Cortex-M0+ microcontroller (as used on the Arduino Zero), a micro-SD card socket and a LiPo battery charger.

-If your Adalogger is still connected to your computer, disconnect it before proceeding.
-Make sure the LiPo battery is disconnected too.
+The present design doesn't allow to take advantage of battery capabilities of the board ([see issue1](https://github.com/Eric-FR/F9x_RAWX_Logger/issues/1)).

-The Adalogger uses USB power to charge the LiPo battery at 100mA.
-Charging a larger battery can take quite a long time.
-Adafruit offer separate miniature [LiPo chargers](https://www.adafruit.com/product/1904) which can charge larger batteries at 500mA.
+Developpements under way (2024-2025...).

 Choose a good quality micro-SD card.
-A 4GB card should provide more than enough storage for your RAWX files.
+A 4GB card should provide more than enough storage for your RAWX files, at least with F9P.
 Make sure the card is formatted as FAT32.
 If you have problems formatting the card, you might need to download and use the official SD card formatter from the
 [SD Association](https://www.sdcard.org/downloads/formatter/index.html).
-Insert the card into the Adalogger before connecting USB or LiPo battery power. **Don't insert or remove the card while power is connected!**
+Insert the card into the Adalogger before connecting USB. **Don't insert or remove the card while power is connected!**

 There are many ways to hook up the Adalogger.
 The simplest is to use header pins and jumper wires.
 There are full instructions available on the [Adafruit website](https://learn.adafruit.com/adafruit-feather-m0-adalogger/assembly).